benjholla/ColorMixer/README.md

 A Java implementation of the Kubelka-Munk Theory of Reflectance for mixing RGB colors.
 This implementation uses a simplified version of the Kubelka-Munk model that assumes all colors have the same concentration when blending and that all colors are opaque.

+*WARNING:* Currently this project seems to have some issues with the implementation and some color mixes do not result in the expected colors.
+Unfortunately I do not currently have the time or insight to fix the issue(s).
+Pull requests very welcome.

 Goal
 ==========
 The ultimate goal of this project is to have a intuitive (subtractive color model) yet accurate color mixing function of the form: